boschresearch/fagil/README.md

-# Fail-Safe Adversarial Generative Imitation Learning (FAGIL)
+# Fail-Safe Adversarial Generative Imitation Learning

 Code for the paper "Fail-Safe Adversarial Generative Imitation Learning" will be published here soon.